AliAbyaneh/Full-duplex-configurable-UART/README.md

 UART implementation, with 1 stop bit and without parity bit.
 The baud rate is 115200 Hz, but you can change it by changing the baudrate parameter in TopController.v.

-The state machine of transmitter :
+The state machine of UART transmitter :

 ![alt text](TX.jpg)

-The state machine of reciever :
+The state machine of UART reciever :

 ![alt text](RX.jpg)